tufaildafedar0-prog/Weather-app/README.md

 ## 📝 How to Use

+1.Copy the file config.example.js and rename it to config.js.

-Config  `config.js` is there and inludes API key.
+2.Open your new config.js and paste your own OpenWeather API key.

-Open `index.html` in your browser.
+3.Open index.html in your browser.

-Search for any city to view weather and forecast.
+4.Search for any city to view weather and forecast.

-Drag the map pin to update location and weather.
+5.Drag the map pin to update location and weather.

 ---